Endometrial Cancer: Symptoms, Causes, and Support Strategies

 The C-Reactive Protein or CRP test is a key test I recommend.
 It measures a protein (CRP) produced in your liver that indicates inflammation levels in your body.
 The clinical range is between 0 and 3 mg/L while the optimal range is 0 to 1 mg/L. When I see levels over 1 mg/L, I know the individual is having an inflammatory response that could be due to acute trauma or chronic conditions.

-The erythrocyte sedimentation rate (ESR) is a common hematology test to look for inflammation.
-It refers to the rate at which your red blood cells in anticoagulated whole blood go down in a standardized tube over a period of one hour.
-Optimal ESR rates for women under 50 are between 0 and 20 mm/hr, men under 50 are between 0 and 15 mm/hr, women over 50 are between 0 and 30 mm/hr, men over 50 are between 0 and 20 mm/hr, and children between 0 and 10 mm/hr.
+ESR refers to the rate at which your red blood cells in anticoagulated whole blood go down in a standardized tube over a period of one hour.
+Optimal ESR rates are between 0 and 10 mm/hr.

-Lactate Dehydrogenase (LDH) is an enzyme found in all living cells.
+LDH is an enzyme found in all living cells.
 Elevated levels may indicate inflammation.
-Optimal levels are between 140–180.
-Levels over 180 indicate inflammation.
+Optimal levels are between 140-180.
+Levels over 180 indicate inflammation and levels under 140 indicate reactive hypoglycemia.

 Insulin Resistance: Fasting Insulin, HbA1C, Lipid Profile